Scholarships & Financial Aid

 Thomas C. Rumble Graduate Fellowship

-This fellowship is administered by the Wayne State University Graduate School, and is llimited to Ph.D students; Ed.D students are not eligible, per the provisions of the fellowship.
-Nominations are made by the assistant deans of the college's academic divisions.
-Students interested in the Rumble Fellowship should consult their advisor and/or the assistanct dean of the division in which their program is located.
-The application is the same as that which is used for all of the College Of Education scholarships; simply click on the box for the Rumble on the application.
+This fellowship is administered by the Wayne State University Graduate School and is limited to Ph.D. students (per the provisions of the fellowship, Ed.D. students are not eligible).
+Nominations are made by faculty advisors and/or assistant deans of the college's academic divisions.
+Eligible students (see minimum qualifications below) interested in the Rumble Fellowship should consult their advisor and/or the assistant dean of the division in which their program is located.

 - Fellowship Components

-- A stipend for the academic year (fall and winter terms; twenty bi-weekly checks from August through May); tuition scholarship that provides payment of the entire assessment for up to 12 graduate credits for each of the fall and winter semesters.
+- A stipend for the academic year (bi-weekly checks from August through May), tuition scholarship that provides payment of 7.5 to 10 graduate credits for each of the fall and winter semesters, unless in maintenance status.

 - Eligibility and Restrictions